stjude-dnb-binfcore/sc-atac-seq-bed-builder/analyses/generate-bed-files/README.md

 Users can choose to run only one or both scripts.

 Parameters for input data files and run options should be specified in the `project_paramters.Config.yaml` file.
-An example `project_paramters.Config.yaml` file for the user to edit appropriately is provided here [link here].
+An example `project_paramters.Config.yaml` file for the user to edit appropriately is provided [here](https://github.com/stjude-dnb-binfcore/sc-atac-seq-bed-builder/blob/main/project_parameters.Config.yaml).

 ### Run module by using LSF on St. Jude HPC